Azure/karpenter-provider-azure/website/content/en/docs/designs/gpu-selection-and-bootstrap.md

-# Overview
+---
+title: "GPU Provisioning Requirements for Preview"
+linkTitle: "GPU Provisioning Requirements for Preview"
+weight: 80
+description:
   This document outlines all of the functional requirements for the preview AKS API for karpenter GPU Support.

-## GPU Provisioning Requirements for Preview
+---

 ### 1. Bootstrapping GPU Nodes